mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 ## Sagemaker
 A fully managed service used to build, train, and deploy ML models at any scale.
-* Amazon SageMaker Ground Truth provides access to teams of human labelers to label your data, then you can feed that human labeled data back to the service for automatic labeling – where it actually uses ML to learn to label the data in the same way that the humans did.
+* Amazon SageMaker Ground Truth provides access to teams of human labelers to label your data, then you can feed that human-labeled data back to the service for automatic labeling – where it actually uses ML to learn to label the data in the same way that the humans did.
+* Feature is an attribute that can be used to help identify patterns and predict future answers.
+* Label is the answer that you want your model to predict.
+* Model performance metrics typically expressed in terms of accuracy.
+* If your training data is already in the Amazon Elastic File System (Amazon EFS), we recommend using that as your training data source.
+Amazon EFS has the benefit of directly launching your training jobs from the service without the need for data movement, resulting in faster training start times.

+## Data Processing
+* Pandas, an open-source Python library, can be used for this particular data reformatting.
+Pandas reformat data from various formats like CSV, JSON, Excel, Pickle, and others into a tabular representation, presenting it in rows and columns.
+* A data frame is made up of many series, which are essentially columns capable of holding any data type.
+The axis labels are referred to as the index.
+* you can call the shape object to see your dataset’s dimensions.
+Shape returns the number of rows and columns.
+Columns return the names and types of your columns, and Rows do the same for rows.
+* NumPy For objects with multi-dimensional arrays
+* Scikit-learn For data mining and data analysis with Python Built on NumPy, SciPy, and Matplotilb libraries
+* Matplotlib A visualization library for Python used for two-dimensional plots of NumPy arrays
+* Seaborn is another visualization library for Python.
+Built on top of Matplotlib and Closely integrated with Pandas DataFrames
+* df.describe() Generates descriptive summaries of your numerical data, such as count, mean, std, min, max